usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/15808/readme.txt

 DocumentEntry.entryUUID returned by OneDocQuery.
 The returned DocumentEntry.homeCommunityId shall match the configured value in the RG.

-TwoDocQuery - sends a FindDocuments stored query to the Initiating Gateway with the Patient ID for the two document submission.
+TwoDocFindDocuments - sends a FindDocuments stored query to the Initiating Gateway with the Patient ID for the two document submission.
 It shall return two DocumentEntries.
 Both of the returned DocumentEntry.homeCommunityId shall match the configured value in the RG.